germanium-git/IAC-with-ansible/README.md

 # ansible
-This repository is created for testing purposes of Infrastructure as Code with Ansible
+Created for demonstration purposes of Infrastructure as Code with Ansible